UniExeterRSE/intro-version-control/_episodes/06_example_repo.md

 Markdown at
 <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>.

+It isn't necessary to know Markdown to follow the examples in this course — we'll point out bits of Markdown syntax as we go.

-> #### Note
+> #### Previewing in VS Code
 >
+> If you're using VS Code as your text editor, you can preview a rendered Markdown
+> document by opening the Command Palette (_View_ > _Command Palette..._),
+> searching for _Markdown: Open Preview_ and selecting this command.
+There's also
+> and option to open the preview side-by-side with the Markdown source document,
+> which is useful when editing.
+>
 > If you're using VS Code to view Markdown documents, note that not all aspects
-> of GitHub Flavoured Markdown are supported.
+> of GitHub Flavoured Markdown will render correctly in VS Code.
 For example, task lists are not
 > rendered in the VS Code Markdown viewer.

-It isn't necessary to know Markdown to follow the examples in this course — we'll point out bits of Markdown syntax as we go.

 ## Creating the repository